 We are so excited that you are considering baptism for your child.
 Every child can have a personal relationship with Jesus.
 At Bridgeway, we encourage and give opportunities for children to make a decision to follow Jesus.
-Our children are encouraged to not just learn about Jesus, but learn from Jesus by walking with Him every day.
+Our children are encouraged to not just learn about Jesus, but learn from Jesus by walking with him every day.

 We advise parents to wait until their child is asking to be water baptized.
-This is usually a good indication that they are ready to be baptized and it will be a spiritual milestone in their life.
+This is usually a good indication that they are ready to be baptized and that it will be a spiritual milestone in their life.

 Why do you want to be water baptized?

-Answers that indicate your child understands: Because Jesus was baptized and he tells us to also; Because I’m a friend of Jesus and I want to follow Him; Jesus dies for my sins on the cross and I want to obey Him.
+Answers that indicate your child understands: Because Jesus was baptized and he tells us to also; Because I’m a friend of Jesus and I want to follow Him; Jesus died for my sins on the cross and I want to obey Him.

 What does it mean to be water baptized?